Rio hotels cutting prices for June's U.N. summit

-RIO DE JANEIRO, May 16 (Reuters) - Wary of price-gouging ahead of the World Cup and Olympics later this decade, Brazil’s government said on Wednesday it had convinced hoteliers in Rio de Janeiro to lower skyrocketing rates ahead of a major U.N. summit next month.
+RIO DE JANEIRO (Reuters) - Wary of price-gouging ahead of the World Cup and Olympics later this decade, Brazil’s government said on Wednesday it had convinced hoteliers in Rio de Janeiro to lower skyrocketing rates ahead of a major U.N. summit next month.

 Five weeks before the start of the United Nations Summit on Sustainable Development, the government said Rio’s hotels would cut prices during the event by at least 25 percent.